-If Then

-The customer is living with his or her child

-or step-child, including a spouse's step- each child and the total is deducted from

-child the combined income of the customer and spouse. · A child allocation amount is calculated for each child other than the customer and the total is deducted from the income of the ineligible parent when deeming the parent's income to the customer child.
+lf Then The customer is living with his or her child or step-child, including a spouse's step- A child allocation amount is calculated for each child and the total is deducted from child the combined income of the customer and spouse.
+0 1 A child allocation amount is calculated for each child other than the customer and the total is deducted from the income of the ineligible parent when deeming the parent's income to the customer child.